carmachado/awc-generator/README.md

 ## About

-Anime Watch Club Generator is a front-end application that generates challenge codes automatically from your Anilist anime username and URL.
+Anime Watching Club Generator is a front-end application that generates challenge codes automatically from your Anilist anime username and URL.

 Disclaimer: This app is completely unrelated with AWC or Anilist.